 The spoon creates these bumps and crates that are just so much fun!

 I love this idea of painting with a spoon!
-It is so different than a paintbrush and I enjoyed learning.
+It is so different than a paintbrush and you can quickly lay a thick layer of paint and create interesting textures.
 I would highly recommend trying it out 🙂

 Also Read: EASY FLOWER PAINTINGS